Happiness is when what you think, what you say, and what you do are in harmony, Gandhi

 Definition.
 Suppose that f is analytic in $\mathbb{B'}(a; r)$ and that f has a pole at a.
 The residue of f at a is the unique coefficient $c_1$ of the term $(z-a)^{-1}$ in the Laurent's series expansion of f around a and is denoted by Res{f; a}.

 Cauchy’s Residue Theorem.
-Let f be analytic inside and on a positively oriented contour $\gamma$ except possible for a finite number of poles $a_1, a_2, \cdots, a_n$ inside $\gamma$.
-Then, $\int_{\gamma}f(z)dz = 2\pi i \sum_{k=1}^n Res\{ f; a_k \}$
+If f is analytic inside and on a positively oriented closed contour $\gamma$ except possible for a finite number of singularities $a_1, a_2, \cdots, a_n$ inside $\gamma$, then the integral of f around $\gamma$ is simply $2\pi i$ times the sum of the residues at those points, $\int_{\gamma}f(z)dz = 2\pi i \sum_{k=1}^n Res\{ f; a_k \}$